spiral/docs/framework/shortcuts.md

 ```

 ### SharedTrait
 You can enable shortcuts in any of your class by using `SharedTrait` which defines `__get` method.
-Such trait alaready used by Controllers, Commands and Services.
+Such trait already used by Controllers, Commands and Services.

 ```php
 use SharedTrait;